wmww/Skylight/readme.md

 ```
 {
 	# allocate an int pointer to 9
-	var a = ptr 9
+	var a = box 9

 	# copy pointer
 	var b = a

 	# manually dereference
-	var c = *a
+	var c = ^a

 	a = 12

 	echo b is $b, c is $c

 	# output: b is 12, c is 9
 }
 # a and b both go out of scope, so the memory is freed
 ```

 ### References
-References are a way of efficiently passing stack stack and heap values around.
+References are a way of efficiently passing stack and heap values around.
 The trade off is the memory referred to by references can never be freed while they exist.
 ```

 var x = &5

 func take_ref(a: &int) {
 	echo $a

 	# a new int is actually allocated, and will be freed at the end of the scope
 	# the 3 int is not freed yet
 	a = 7

 	# this would cause a compile error, because references can not escape the current scope
 	# x = a
 }